Mozart: Symphony 12 - 14

 Winds: flute, bassoon

-Notice how Mozart does away completely with the oboes and horns and replaces them not only with flutes, but also, two written-out bassoon parts, neither instrument to return again in this symphony.
+Notice how Mozart does away completely with the oboes and horns and replaces them not only with flutes, but also two written-out bassoon parts, neither instrument to return again in this symphony.

-The only thing which stands out to me harmonically in this movement is a sort of humorous sliding into a cadence at some point.
+The only item which stands out to me harmonically in this movement is a sort of humorous sliding into a cadence at some point.
 I would call it a Neapolitan, but it has been so long since I have done any music-theory analysis, I fear such a label would be folly on my part.
 Either way, this harmonic motion stands out amongst a rather genial movement.

 Movement 3